tensorflow/datasets/docs/api_docs/python/tfds/testing/DatasetBuilderTestCase.md

 )
 ```

-Fail if the two objects are equal as determined by the '!='
+Fail if the two objects are equal as determined by the '!='operator.
-operator.

 <h3 id="assertNotEquals"><code>assertNotEquals</code></h3>